-Canary Wharf Investments (Three) is a private unlimited company incorporated in the UK under the Companies Act 2006 and registered in England and Wales at One Canada Square, Canary Wharf, London, E14 5AB.
+Canary Wharf Investments (Four) Limited is a private company limited by shares incorporated in the UK under the Companies Act 2006 and registered in England and Wales at One Canada Square, Canary Wharf, London, E14 5AB.

-The nature of the company's operations and its principal activities are set out in the Director's Report.
+The nature of the company's operations and its principal activities are set out in the Directors' Report.